Online Save-the-Date Etiquette (Plus Shop Our Favorites)

-Now, after weighing the pros and cons, allow us to introduce some of our favorite e-save-the-dates to inspire your shopping.
-We love sites like Paperless Post, Greenvelope and Pingg because they “package" the invitation so well.
+Now, after weighing the pros and cons, allow us to introduce some of our favorite virtual save-the-dates to inspire your shopping.
+We love sites like Paperless Post or Greenvelope because they "package" the invitation so well.
 Even though there's no mailbox involved, the recipient will still get the feeling they're opening correspondence (complete with envelope liners!), with the added benefit of an online event page.

 Floral Online Save-the-Date